Shaquille O’Neal, Anthony Hamilton, Questlove, Lynn Whitfield, Jonathan Slocumb and Wendell Pierce supporting HBCUs and their Students at the UNCF National Virtual Walk for Education®

 Online fundraising event will provide fun interactive activities for the public during mandatory social distancing

-/EIN News/ -- Washington, D.C., Sept.
-17, 2020 (GLOBE NEWSWIRE) -- How do you stay safe during a pandemic, raise money for a great cause and get some exercise in on the side?
+/EIN News/ -- WASHINGTON, DC, Sept.
+18, 2020 (GLOBE NEWSWIRE) -- How do you stay safe during a pandemic, raise money for a great cause and get some exercise in on the side?
 Through the UNCF (United Negro College Fund) National Virtual Walk for Education®, of course!
 The new digital fundraiser replaces the annual in-person walk events that many of the UNCF local offices conduct each spring, summer and fall, taking what’s typically been a market-by-market approach on to a fully nationwide event.

 The revamped, highly anticipated UNCF National Virtual Walk for Education® aims to raise funds to support historically Black colleges and universities (HBCUs) and the students they serve through the help of individuals, corporations and other group donors.
 While the country is practicing social distancing, the event will engage participants in activities to walk, run, cycle and dance safely—all the while having fun and still raising money for UNCF.
 The Walk is set for 2 p.m.
 EDT/11 a.m.
 PDT on Saturday, Sept.
 19.